Semantic Understanding of Scenes through the ADE20K Dataset: Pixel-wise Scene Understanding Benchmarks

-As for baselines of scene parsing on SceneParse150 benchmark, we train three semantic segmentation networks: SegNet~\cite{badrinarayanan2015segnet}, FCN-8s~\cite{long2015fully}, and DilatedNet~\cite{CP2016Deeplab, YuKoltun2016}.
-SegNet has encoder and decoder architecture for image segmentation; FCN upsamples the activations of multiple layers in the CNN for pixelwise segmentation; DilatedNet drops \textit{pool4} and \textit{pool5} from fully convolutional VGG-16 network, and replaces the following convolutions with dilated convolutions (or atrous convolutions).

-We integrate the proposed cascade segmentation module on the two baseline networks: SegNet and DilatedNet.
-We did not integrate it with FCN because the original FCN requires a large amount of GPU memory and has skip connections across layers.
-For the Cascade-SegNet, two streams share a single encoder, from \texttt{conv1\_1} to \texttt{conv5\_3}, while each stream has its own decoder, from \texttt{deconv5\_3} to \texttt{loss}.
-For the Cascade-DilatedNet, the two streams split after \texttt{pool3}, and keep spatial dimensions of their feature maps afterwards.
-For a fair comparison and benchmark purposes, the cascade networks only have stuff stream and object stream.
-We train these network models using the Caffe library~\cite{jia2014caffe} on NVIDIA Titan X GPUs.
+As for baseline networks for scene parsing on our benchmark, we train several semantic segmentation networks: SegNet~\citep{badrinarayanan2015segnet}, FCN-8s~\citep{long2015fully}, DilatedVGG, DilatedResNet~\citep{CP2016Deeplab, YuKoltun2016}, two cascade networks proposed in \cite{zhou2017scene} where the backbone models are SegNet and DilatedVGG.
+We train these models on NVIDIA Titan X GPUs.

-Results are reported in four metrics commonly used for semantic segmentation~\cite{long2015fully}: \begin{itemize} \item \textbf{Pixel accuracy} indicates the proportion of correctly classified pixels; \item \textbf{Mean accuracy} indicates the proportion of correctly classified pixels averaged over all the classes. \item \textbf{Mean IoU} indicates the intersection-over-union between the predicted and ground-truth pixels, averaged over all the classes. \item \textbf{Weighted IoU} indicates the IoU weighted by the total pixel ratio of each class. \end{itemize}
+Results are reported in four metrics commonly used for semantic segmentation~\citep{long2015fully}: \begin{itemize} \item \textbf{Pixel accuracy} indicates the proportion of correctly classified pixels; \item \textbf{Mean accuracy} indicates the proportion of correctly classified pixels averaged over all the classes. \item \textbf{Mean IoU} indicates the intersection-over-union between the predicted and ground-truth pixels, averaged over all the classes. \item \textbf{Weighted IoU} indicates the IoU weighted by the total pixel ratio of each class. \end{itemize}

-Since some classes like `wall' and `floor' occupy far more pixels of the images, pixel accuracy is biased to reflect the accuracy over those few large classes.
+Since some classes like \textit{wall} and \textit{floor} occupy far more pixels of the images, pixel accuracy is biased to reflect the accuracy over those few large classes.
 Instead, mean IoU reflects how accurately the model classifies each discrete class in the benchmark.
-The scene parsing data and the development toolbox are released in the Scene Parsing Challenge hosted at ILSVRC'16\footnote{\url{http://sceneparsing.csail.mit.edu}}.
-We take the average of the pixel accuracy and mean IoU as the evaluation criteria in the challenge.
+The scene parsing data and the development toolbox are released in the Scene Parsing Benchmark website\footnote{\url{http://sceneparsing.csail.mit.edu}}.